 That’s why it’s important to be patient and not stress about getting that perfect shot.
 Doing so is not only unlikely to land you that shot, but will also cause you to miss out on enjoying an incredible moment during your trip.

-Planning a Photography Adventure in Southern Utah
+Planning a Wildlife Photography Adventure in Southern Utah